mrocklin/blog/_posts/work/2019-02-27-slack-github.md

 Reasons I strongly dislike interacting on Slack:

 1. We need to engage people that aren't on our Slack system.
-    This includes external collaborators that work for another institution.
+    This includes external collaborators that work in other institutions.

     1. External collaborators may have the *answers* that we need.
 Having the conversation in a private place means that we can't ask them for help,